Huntington Lake Overnight Camp

 Do you allow screens or smart phones?

-Yes and no. In between songs and games, counselors give campers time to use their devices while on the bus ride to camp.
-However, we collect all items as we disembark at camp so campers can unplug.
-As with our established programs, we truly believe that periods of time away from screens and technology is developmentally appropriate for children and teens.
+No. As with all of our programs, we truly believe that periods of time away from screens and technology is developmentally appropriate for children and teens.
 Now more than ever, camp is the antidote to our screen dominated world.
 Campers appreciate real “FaceTime” and the simplicity of enjoying the present moment with friends.

 What is the weather like?